geewynn/infra-design/kubernetes-centric/design.md

 5.1.
 Network Security:

 - Ingress: All external traffic over HTTPS (TLS).
 DDoS protection and global rate limiting must be enabled.
-- Internal: A service mesh (e.g., Istio, Linkerd) must be used to enforce mTLS (mutual TLS) for all pod-to-pod communication.
+- Internal: A service mesh Istio must be used to enforce mTLS (mutual TLS) for all pod-to-pod communication.
 - Policies: Strict NetworkPolicies must be in place to restrict communication to only what is necessary (default-deny).

 5.2.
 Authentication & Authorization: